garrettm/tsum/README.md

 Most importantly, you lose the ability to easily make new immutable values from previous values.

 Using plain data structures solves many of these problems, and improves notation:
-- values are trivial to persist or send over a wire, and trivial to read when receiving data from the wire or disk
+- Values are trivial to persist or send over a wire, and trivial to read when receiving data from the wire or disk
-- data definitions are as terse and straightforward as possible in Typescript
+- Data definitions are as terse and straightforward as possible in Typescript
-- fields are named
+- Fields are named
-- open system, as long as a piece of data matches one of these interfaces, it can participate in this polymorphism (unlike classes)
+- Open system, as long as a piece of data matches one of these interfaces, it can participate in this polymorphism (unlike classes)
-- matching every possible case is enforced by the compiler, and matches are expressions which return a value
+- Matching every possible case is enforced by the compiler, and matches are expressions which return a value
-- critically, you gain the ability to use spread notation to immutably produce new values:
+- Critically, you gain the ability to use spread notation to flexibly produce new values:
 `const olderPerson = {...person, age: person.age + 1}`
+Classes offer no equivalent to this

 ## Example
 ```ts